 Once you’ve identified the gaps in your current program, assign the level of risk associated with each one.
 You can use this ranking system to prioritize which shortfalls to address first and develop an action plan to remedy them before the assessment.
 This helps you choose high-impact areas that boost your operations toward compliance.

-How Much Does an Assessment Cost?
+How Much Does a CMMC Assessment Cost?

 Assessment preparation costs can range from $15,000 to $100,000 or more, depending on the certification level you need and the scope of your project.
 The cost of an actual assessment is still unknown.
 Some estimates put it between $10,000 and $40,000.